manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Are you getting mobile network in all the rooms?
 Are there dead zones?
 - Are these mosquito meshes?
 - Are the exhaust fans working?
+- Is there sufficient natural light coming in?
 - Check maid and cook availability in the society.
 - Read the notice board (if any) to get a general idea of society rules/culture.